 May Jesus transform our vision of God and the way we see one another as well.
 Let us ask God to instill in us a spirit of gratitude that enable us to see God’s love in every moment of our lives, especially the challenging moments.
 May the good we do for others be our thanks to God for the good God does for us.

 As followers of Jesus, we have received the power of the Spirit.
-We have been anointed to carry the message of evangelizing through healing and freeing burdens while bearing a message of hope to the world.
+We have been anointed to carry the message of evangelizing, healing, and freeing, bearing a message of hope to the world.
+We are the body of Jesus visible today.
 Do we have enough faith in ourselves to believe that all this is once again fulfilled in us each day?
 Do we believe in this fulfillment, which we have all received?